Peyton-C/ms5837-circuitpython/README.md

 ## Testing
 This library has been tested on:
 - ESP32-S3 running CircuitPython 9.2.7 & 9.2.1 with a Blue Robotics Bar02 Sensor
-- Raspberry PI 4B running Adafruit Blinka with a Blue Robotics Bar02 Sensor
+- Raspberry PI 4B running Adafruit Blinka & Raspberry Pi OS 12 with a Blue Robotics Bar02 Sensor

 # Dependencies
 This driver depends on: